valleyofdoom/PC-Tuning/docs/configure-nvidia.md

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](/README.md#3-benchmarking)).

-- Anisotropic filtering - Off

-- Antialiasing - Gamma correction - Off

 - Low Latency Mode - On

-    > If a game supports the NVIDIA Reflex Low Latency mode, we recommend using that mode over the Ultra Low Latency mode in the driver.
-However, if you leave both on, the Reflex Low Latency mode will take higher priority automatically for you ([1](https://www.nvidia.com/en-gb/geforce/news/reflex-low-latency-platform))
+  - If you leave both NVIDIA Reflex LLM and LLM in the driver on, NVIDIA Reflex LLM will take higher priority automatically ([1](https://www.nvidia.com/en-gb/geforce/news/reflex-low-latency-platform))

 - Power management mode - Prefer maximum performance